PramodKumarYadav/WebdriverCI/readme.md

   - then remove stack (with `docker stack rm grid`),
   - and redeploy the Grid; `docker stack deploy -c docker-compose.yml grid`
   - [ ] Todo: Find a way to pass both grid and browser choice in the test.
 Then we can put that in CI and run all tests anyway we like.
+- NOTE: If you want to check that, the tests are really running from containers (with containers drivers and not local driver); do this
+    - remove a driver from tools location (say remove chromedriver.exe from your drivers path (in my case this is: C:\tools\selenium)) and say put this on desktop.
+    - Run a local test without using grid, so say: *mvn clean test -Dbrowser=chrome*
+        -  This should now fail saying:
+        -  *Cannot find file at 'c:\tools\selenium\chromedriver.exe' (c:\tools\selenium\chromedriver.exe).
+This usually indicates a missing or moved file.*
+    - Now, select the line in Driver Class in grid, as chrome driver and run say *mvn clean test -Dbrowser=grid*
+        - You will see that tests ran successfully.
+        - This proves that tests are running inside container in grid and not using driver from your local machine.

 # Framework Goals
 - [ ] Clean design